Projects

 board game

-He Haerenga ki te Maunga was created in collaboration with the Imagining Decolonised Cities Team, Jershon Elkington, Rebecca Kiddle, Amber Strain, Tuakana Metuarau and Ngā Pae o te Māramatanga.
+In collaboration with the Imagining Decolonised Cities Team, Jershon Elkington, Rebecca Kiddle, Amber Strain, Tuakana Metuarau and Ngā Pae o te Māramatanga

 Virtual reality (VR) is an immersive experience that replaces the real world with a digital one.
 Total immersion in a conceptual space is a powerful experience that often evokes instinctive reactions (like reaching out to touch an interesting texture, or the flip of your stomach when you’re at a cliff’s edge).
 The tools propel communication and turns kōrero (talking) into whakaari (showing, acting out).